hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/692_scc_vii.md

 they have been born.
 A number of geniuses are sure to arise from among them in the course of time.
 You (the higher classes) will take these into your own fold.
-The Brahmins acknowledged the valiant king Vishvâmitra as a Brahmin, and think how grateful the whole Kshatriya race became to the Brahmins for this act!
+The Brahmins acknowledged the valiant king Vishvāmitra as a Brahmin, and think how grateful the whole Kshatriya race became to the Brahmins for this act!
 By such sympathy and co-operation even birds and beasts become one's own — not to speak of men!